 Another local specialty for meat lovers is Tafelspitz, a quintessentially Austrian dish made with tender filet of beef or veal gently boiled in broth.
 Typically served with seasonal vegetables or with applesauce and horseradish, this dish is enjoyed all across the country, especially in fall and winter.

-Accompanied with a good Austrian white or spicy red wine, Tafelspitz is a great alternative for those wishing to taste one of the country's national dishes but is looking for a healthier option.
+Accompanied by a good Austrian white or spicy red wine, Tafelspitz is a great alternative for those wishing to taste one of the country's national dishes but is looking for a healthier option.

 Melange (Viennese Coffee)